DarknessFX/PhotoModeFX/README.md

 ## TODO

+- Working on Filter Tab.<br/>
-- Lots of features are under construction until full release.<br/>
+- Lots of features (Filter, Sticker, Pose) are under construction until full release.<br/>
 - Files and instructions to install as Engine Template / "Add Feature or Content Pack".

 ## Credits